alpacaaa/elm-to-purescript-cheatsheet/README.md

 If you *really* don't want to use it, check out [psc-package](https://github.com/purescript/psc-package) and [package-sets](https://github.com/purescript/package-sets).
 They are more akin to the way Stackage in the Haskell world works.
 Basically a package-set is a list of package versions that are guaranteed to work well together, so as long as you stick to using the packages defined in a specific set, you're good to go because you won't have conflicts among your dependencies.
 I haven't tried it yet, and I think it is still sort of an experimental thing, but might become standard in the future.

 In short, use Bower and don't fret about it.

+#### Elm Architecture

+It's possible to get a pretty solid Elmish architecture in Purescript today!
+The library I like the most is [purescript-spork](https://github.com/natefaubion/purescript-spork).
+You should take a look at the examples (ported from https://guide.elm-lang.org/) and see for yourself.

+Samples applications are available in the [elm-architecture](elm-architecture) folder of this repo.